addyosmani/backbone-fundamentals/README.md

     localStorage: new Store("todos"),
 ```

-In order to switch it over to our RESTful backend, we're going to make use of the `url` property or function on a collection to reference its location on the server.
-Models inside of a collection then use `url` to construct URLs of their own.
-As all of the CRUD for our RESTful API works on the base route '/api/todos', this is the value we set `url` to.
+In order to connect to our RESTful backend, we're going to make use of Backbone.Collection's `url` property or function to point to a location on the server.
+Models inside of the collection will then use `url` to construct URLs of their own.
+As all of the CRUD for our RESTful API works on the base route '/api/todos', that's the value we'll set for `url`.

 ```javascript
     // localStorage: new Store("todos"),